STG-fisheries/STG-fisheries/README.md

 ----

 	I’m a graduate research assistant at Purdue University with a strong interest on the early life history and recruitment dynamics of fishes.
+My exploration of these topics haved relied on the use of agent-based modeling, large datasets, and high performance computing clusters.
+Accustom to syntax of Linux, Interactive
+	Data Language (IDL), python, R, NetLogo, and MATLAB.

 	Always open to new challenges and collaborations with other motivated aquatic ecologist.

-	Currently learning and working in...

-	Agent-based modeling:				Interactive Data Language (IDL) and NetLogo Population and statistical modeling:		R, MATLAB, and Python